Myocarditis: Care Instructions

 • Eat heart-healthy foods.
 This includes vegetables, fruits, nuts, beans, lean meat, fish, and whole grains.
 Limit sodium, alcohol, and sugar.

-• Do not smoke or allow others to smoke around you.
-If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
+• Don't smoke or vape or allow others to smoke or vape around you.
+If you need help quitting, talk to your doctor about quit-smoking programs and medicines.
 These can increase your chances of quitting for good.

-• Stay at a healthy weight.
-Lose weight if you need to.
+• Stay at a weight that's healthy for you.
+Talk to your doctor if you need help losing weight.

 • Manage other health problems such as diabetes, high blood pressure, and high cholesterol.